Deep-MI/BrainPrint/README.md

 support of tetrahedral meshes and no support of cortical parcellations or label files).

-**Note that this branch is the development version that is under active development.**

 ## Usage

 ### Usage from the command line